By Lauren Apfel

 It occurs to me that if actively and regularly fearing for your children’s safety is a natural instinct, my maternal hardwiring must be faulty.
 At any rate, I feel disconcertingly out of step with my peers, many of whom seem to exist in a near-continual state of worry about their kids—at every stage of development.

 I see this fear everywhere.
 As an editor of a parenting magazine, I read countless essays about it.
 As a mother of four children, I’ve had endless conversations about it.
-Worried and/or afraid appears to be the defining emotional condition of our generation of parents.
+Worried and/or scared appears to be the defining emotional condition of our generation of parents.
 In her book Perfect Madness: Motherhood in the Age of Anxiety, Judith Warner says as much.
 While it’s true that motherhood has always ushered in a heightened sense of vulnerability, as the fragility of human life dawns on us in a whole new way, there is, Warner argues, “something unique about the nature of [the] maternal anxiety that we live with today.”

-The difference is that our anxiety is informed and fuelled by the embers of prevention, the notion that a mother in particular should have a superhuman amount of control over everything that happens in her children’s lives.
+The difference, it seems, is that our anxiety is informed and fuelled by the embers of prevention, the notion that a mother in particular should have a superhuman amount of control over everything that happens in her children’s lives.
 If I notice the baby isn’t moving, isn’t breathing, I can save him.
 If I don’t let my kids cut their own food, cross the street, sleep at a friend’s house, they won’t get hurt.

 I try to remember whether I was always like this.
 When my firstborn was small, I would, from time to time, conjure up images of something dreadful happening to him.
 It was almost to test myself, I realize now, to force myself to stumble down that dark alley of emotion towards a parent’s most unanswerable question—what would become of me if I lost him?
 The conjuring made my stomach turn, but the discomfort it evoked was short-lived.
 And had no practical effect.
 I didn’t check on him more frequently, I didn’t take extra precautions.
 When the second baby came, I found myself playing these mind games even less.
 When the third and fourth babies came, I just about stopped imagining danger altogether.